St. Tammany Parish Profile

 • Develop and implement service-learning projects throughout the parish

-• Increase a sense of belonging by establishing common ground, celebrating diversity and creating opportunities for the inner-city and rural youth to interact and serve others together
+• Build belonging by finding common ground, celebrating diversity, and creating shared service opportunities for inner‑city and rural youth.
+Promote agriculture awareness and careers in agriculture

 How is Extension Funded?